-He was born in Athens in 1960.
-He holds a BA in Economics and Statistics from the Athens University of Economics and Business, and an MBA in Financial Management and Banking from the University of Minnesota, U.S.A.
-He has worked in the Corporate Banking Units of Greek and multinational banks since 1985.
-He joined Alpha Bank in 1998.
+Mr Andronikakis was born in Athens in 1960.
+He holds a BA in Economics and Statistics from the Athens University of Economics and Business, and an MBA in Financial Management and Banking from the University of Minnesota, U.S. He has worked in the Corporate Banking units of Greek and multinational banks since 1985.
+He joined the Issuer in 1998.
 He was Corporate Banking Manager from 2004 to 2007.
 In 2007 he was appointed Chief Credit Officer and in 2012 General Manager and Chief Risk Officer.